bwagner2-git/bwagner2-git.github.io/index.md

 </div>
 ## About Me
 <img src="https://raw.githubusercontent.com/bwagner2-git/ECE5960/main/headshot.jpeg" height="200" ALIGN="left" style="padding-right:20px"/>
 Greetings!
 My name is Ben Wagner and this is a GitHub page for my fast robotics class at Cornell.
 I recently graduated from the Illinois Institute of Technology with a bachelor's degree in electrical engineering.
 I am now in the ECE M.Eng. program here at Cornell starting my second semester.
 My primary interests are embedded systems, firmware, robotics, and the IoT.

+submit change color back to 04AA6D maybe and add to all other pages